 - ASTM E 1996 Standard Specification for Performance of Exterior Windows, Curtain Walls, Doors, and Storm Shutters Impacted by Windborne Debris in Hurricanes.
 The ASTM E 1996 indicates what missile size shall be used depending upon application and wind speed, location of impact, pass/fail criteria, and substitution limitations.

 The Miami-Dade County TAS Standard is more stringent in that it does not allow the test missile (9-pound 2x4 at 34 mph) to penetrate the unit or protective system and does not allow it to break the glass behind the protective system.
 The other standards allow the test missile to penetrate the protective system provided the opening does not increase in size as it is subjected to wind pressures and so long as after all the testing is completed, the hole is small enough so that a 3-inch diameter sphere will not pass through the hole.
-Videos of these test being conducted on skylights can be found on the YouTube channel of Kingspan Light & Air LLC, a manufacturer of skylights.
+Videos of these tests being conducted on skylights can be found on the YouTube channel of Kingspan Light & Air LLC, a manufacturer of skylights.

 The Insurance Institute for Business & Home Safety created an above-code program called FORTIFIED Home.
 Fortified Home contains a long list of above-code requirements pertaining to load paths, wall impact resistance, window impact resistance, roof strength, and more.
 The program has tiers for whole house certifications and a certification for just the roof.
 Thus, a home could be built with just a roof that meets the FORTIFIED Roof requirements.
 Once inspected, the home would receive a certification that it has a FORTIFIED Roof.
 The FORTIFIED Home program also has tiered whole house certifications for the Fortified Roof, Silver, and Gold levels.
 The program has requirements for new homes and existing home retrofits and the certifications are valid for 5 years.
 Certifications can be renewed for another 5-year term after an inspection.